-US, Israel launch attack on Iran, explosions across Tehran
+US, Israel launch attack on Iran, explosions in Tehran, across nation

 Israel’s Airports Authority announced airspace had been closed to all civilian flights and urged the public not to come to the airport.

 Meanwhile, the US Embassy in Qatar implemented shelter-in-place for all personnel, recommending that all of its citizens to do the same until further notice.
+Iraq’s transport ministry said it had closed its national airspace.

-Reuters cited an Israeli deence official as saying the attacks had been planned for months and the launch date was decided weeks ago.
+Reuters cited an Israeli defence official as saying the attacks had been planned for months and the launch date decided weeks ago, even as the US and Iran carried out negotiations.

+Mehran Kamrava, director of the Iranian studies unit at the Arab Centre for Research and Policy Studies and professor at Georgetown University in Qatar, said Israel “appears to have launched an attack designed to derail the negotiations”.